-Shelby County residents to join the fight to end Alzheimer’s by participating in the 2019 Walk to End Alzheimer’s on Saturday, September 21.
+Shelby County residents are invited to join the Shelby County Walk to End Alzheimer’s on Saturday, September 21.

 This year the Walk, sponsored by the Alzheimer’s Association Miami Valley Chapter, will take place at Flanagan Sports Complex, 650 Riverside Drive, Sidney.
 Last year, hundreds of residents participated to raise awareness and money for those living with the disease, caregivers and for research.

 DiAnne Karas, an Edward Jones Financial Advisor, said, “This year I turned 71.
 Too many of my friends, family and clients have gotten Alzheimer’s before this birthday.
 I don’t want to be one of them and that is why I walk to end Alzheimer’s.”
 Edward Jones is a national presenting sponsor for the Walk to End Alzheimer’s®.

 In the Miami Valley, 30,000 people live with the disease and an additional 90,000 people support them as caregivers.
 Eric VanVlymen, Executive Director of the Miami Valley Chapter and Region 10, said, “The Walk to End Alzheimer’s® is the largest opportunity we have to build awareness about the disease and to let people know about our services and that there is hope.
 We encourage the community to come out and join the fight.
 Together we can make a difference.”

 Money raised goes toward Alzheimer’s research, care and support.
 The Alzheimer’s Association sponsors a monthly caregiver support group in Shelby County that meets at 6 p.m. every third Monday of the month at Sidney First United Methodist Church.
 The support group is open to the public.